mandala-ui/mandala/README.md

-## Gluons
+# Gluons UI Kit

-A React UI Component Library built with Tachyons
+A Component Library built with React and Tachyons

-**Why god, why?**

-Tachyons.io is an Atomic CSS system built of small, composable classes.
-This allows you to build layouts quickly and reliably.
+Tachyons is an Functional CSS system built of small, reuseable classes that allows you to compose layouts quickly and reliably.

-React is a Declarative UI Library for composing interfaces in Javascript.
+React is a UI Library for declaring interfaces in Javascript.

-They go together like Peanut Butter and Jelly. :smile:
+They go together like Peanut Butter and Jelly.